dcodesdev/rustfinity.com/challenges/mutable-variables/description.md

 ## Your task

-In this challenge, you need to declare one mutable variable inside the function using the `let mut` keyword:

-- `text` with an initial value of `"hello"`
+- Declare variable `text` with an initial value of anything you like.
+Use `let mut` to make it mutable.
-- Print exactly `"Text is hello"` to the console using the `println!` macro.
-- Mutate the variable to `"bye"`.
+- Re assign the variable `text` to something else of your choice.
-- Print exactly `"Text is bye"` to the console using the `println!` macro.
 - Return the final value of the variable.

 ### Println!
 Macro